john-itcsolutions/cheirrs/README.md

 psql lagerhaus -c '\i create_table_scripts.sql' && psql lagerhaus -c '\i insert_rows_scripts.sql'
 ```

+These scripts are found in the elastos repo.

 In the essentials folder you require a full set of your own schemata sql backup files.